open-contracting/standard-development-handbook/docs/standard/contributing.rst

 Proposing changes
 -----------------

-For worked examples, see the `process note <https://docs.google.com/document/d/1Sp1sXVx99k-zdpNKE6kAwGkmyHG6KWCIaiZ1GYE_cOY/edit>`__.
+For examples, see :doc:`contributing/examples`.
 For all other changes:

 #.
 Agree on a proposal in a GitHub issue.
 #.
 Assign the issue to yourself, and move the issue's card to the *In progress* column.